demisto/content/Integrations/Devo_v2/README.md

 | to | End datetime for specified query.
 Unix timestamp in seconds expected (Decimal milliseconds okay) | Optional |
 | writeToContext | Whether to write results to context or not | Optional |

+#####__from__ and __to__ time note:
+This integration allows for the following formats.
+Note that when __from__ and __to__ times are both given that they must be the same given format.
+- When __from__ is a date range such as "1 day", "30 minute", etc... __to__ is not needed and will be ignored even if given.
+- Unix timestamps in millis and seconds are accepted.
+- Datetime strings in the format '%Y-%m-%dT%H:%M:%S' are accepted.
+- Python datetime objects are accepted as well.
+- Unsupported formats will error out.

 ##### Context Output